-Simply put, EAA’s are required for protein synthesis, meaning that if you’re lacking in any one of the nine essential amino acids, your body won’t do much in the way of protein construction, muscle repair, or muscle building.
-While protein synthesis is absolutely critical for your fitness goals, that only begins to scratch the surface of the many roles and functions EAA’s perform in the body.
+Simply put, EAAs are required for protein synthesis, meaning that if you’re lacking in any one of the nine essential amino acids, your body won’t do much in the way of protein construction, muscle repair, or muscle building.
+While protein synthesis is critical for your fitness goals, that only begins to scratch the surface of the many roles and functions EAAs perform in the body.

 Essential amino acids also support energy production, cellular repair, and aid in nutrient digestion and absorption.

 Additionally, EAAs help protect the mitochondria of each cell in your body.
-Remember, mitochondria are the “mini power plants” inside of each cell to produces ATP.
+Remember, mitochondria are the “mini power plants” inside each cell to produce ATP.

 Without EAAs your body does not have the raw materials needed for basic human function, let alone building lean muscle.

-This is why consuming sufficient amounts of EAA’s is absolutely critical for everyday life.
+This is why consuming sufficient amounts of EAAs are absolutely critical for everyday life.

-For bodybuilders, athletes, and even recreational lifters, the requirement for EAAs is significantly greater than sedentary individuals due to the increased wear and tear their bodies are subjected to on a daily basis from weight lifting.
+For bodybuilders, athletes, and even recreational lifters, the requirement for EAAs is significantly greater than for sedentary individuals due to the increased wear and tear their bodies are subjected to daily from weight lifting.